 “Perception is everything.
-There is no reality,” says Caroline Dowd-Higgins, executive director of career and professional development at the Indiana University Alumni Association “If I come to work in yoga pants, the perception might be that I’m laid-back and casual, so maybe my work ethic is, too.
+There is no reality,” says Caroline Dowd-Higgins, executive director of career and professional development at the Indiana University Alumni Association.
+“If I come to work in yoga pants, the perception might be that I’m laid-back and casual, so maybe my work ethic is, too.
 I want to be able to set a tone, establish myself as a promotable player.”

 An hour later, I opened the door to my usual caffeinated workplace with a noticeably increased sense of swagger, a confidence that had been absent from my previous 14,000 morning visits.
 But disappointingly, nobody seemed to give the slightest notice to my amplified handsomeness.
 Not the baristas.
 Not the other regulars.
-Not the personable veteran who runs the place.
+And not the personable veteran who runs the place.

 On Day 2, I left for work at the same time as my suburban neighbor, both of us climbing into our sensible family-toting small SUVs while waving collegially to each other.
-We were headed out to carpe the diem, to grab the world by the throat, to MAKE OUR MARK.
+We were headed out to carpe the diem, to grab the world by the throat, to make our mark.

 My kindergartener forgot his backpack that morning, meaning I had to return home, retrieve it and bring it back to his school’s office.
 “Hi, guys,” I said brightly, entering the school in a reasonable approximation of George Clooney walking into the Bellagio in Ocean’s Eleven.
 “I have a backpack.”